 You can keep dates tightly wrapped in the refrigerator for up to 3 weeks.
 Dry dates well packaged in plastic can be refrigerated for 10 to 12 months.

 The Middle East produces most of the world’s dates.
 California grows most of the dates made in North America

 Barhi.
 Syrupy rich soft date, the softest and most fragile.
 Small to medium fruit with firm flesh and skin that turns from amber to golden brown when cured.
 Late ripening.

 Deglet Noor.
 Sweet delicate flavored semi-dry date; known for its “true” date flavor.
 Medium to large fruit with a skin that turns from amber to deep brown as it ripens.
 Good for cooking.
-Name means “date of the light”.
-Late ripening.
+The name means “date of the light”—late ripening.